RocketLeagueMapmaking/RL-docs/docs/guide/decryption/index.md

 * `{UDK Folder}/UDKGame/Logs/` for UDK
 * `/documents/My Games/Rocket League/TAGame/Logs/` for Rocket League

-Additionaly, you will find `.dmp` files in the logs folder which you send to BakkesBot with the .dmp command to view the content of that file
+Additionally, you will find `.dmp` files in the logs folder which you send to BakkesBot with the .dmp command to view the content of that file